ZolanaPrime/stellaris-small-tweaks/README.md

 This is a collection of small tweaks that you can use to adjust various parameters in your Stellaris games.
 It consists of a PowerShell query - run it and just follow the prompts!
+You will need to start a new game for the tweaks to take effect.

 **NB - Only available on Windows!**

-#The mod is not yet available - currently being worked on!
+# The mod is not yet available - currently being worked on!

 # Full list of available tweaks: